 The other camera I had with me that day was my trusty Nikon FE.
 I loaded it up with a roll of HP5 PLUS and set the ISO to 1600.
 The area was just full of photo opportunities at every turn.
 I usually like working at ISO 1600 on an overcast dull day.
 It allows you to maintain a high enough shutter speed even when stopping down to f/8.
 That makes focus less of an issue on the street especially using a 24mm lens.
 According to the true DoF app on my phone if I focus at 14ft I would have 4ft to infinity in focus.

 Another benefit is the additional contrast introduced when processing the film.
 Pushing a film 2 stops generally leads to a nice increase in contrast and grain which complemented the evenly dispersed soft light that I had to work with that day.
 I tried to capture the mood of the street.
 It was cloudy and cold.
 People were bundled up and moving quickly.

-I developed the film as soon as I returned home in ILFORD’s ILFOTECH DD-X. I find the tones, contrast and grain very pleasing when HP5 is pushed 2 stops and developed in DD-X.
+I developed the film as soon as I returned home in ILFORD’s ILFOTECH DD-X. I find the tones, contrast and grain very pleasing when HP5 PLUS is push-processed 2 stops and developed in DD-X.

 Submit your own 5 Frames With...